benwainwright/dotfiles-old/README.md

 Files are organised loosely into a tool based folders within the `config` directory.
 When you run `./bootstrap.sh` any `.dotfile` or `.dotdir` within these directories will be symlinked into the home directory.

 ## Shell Sourcing
-Source files follow the normal zsh loading path.
+Sourced files follow the normal zsh loading path initially.
 My zshrc then sources files in the following order:

 - `~/.env.private.zsh` if it exists
 - Any `.zsh` files in `dotfiles/config/zshell/init`